Tech Tip #74: 8 Reasons to Remote Mount Your Perkins or Deutz Oil Filter

 6. Change filters not oil to extend drain intervals

 Running a remote filter assembly should make changing the filter itself much easier.
 If you are running a premium synthetic oil with a larger than stock filter, you could consider changing the filter not the oil at every other drain interval point.
-This is a cost effective strategy given that six quarts of Mobil 1 totals about $40 and a premium filter is only about $5.
+This is a cost-effective strategy given that six quarts of Mobil 1 costs a great deal more than a premium filter.
 Besides saving a few dollars, this strategy also eliminates having to dispose of the old oil as often.

 7. Can help when swapping in a replacement engine and the stock filter is in the way